Civil Service Rugby Club: Club Presidents

 1922 - 25 - Major G. A. Harris, C.B.E., D.S.O.

 Adult Rugby

-Welsh flanker Bryn Sturgeon has helped bring in a raft of new players and this has led to a resurgence in the last few years and in 2012 the 2nd XV got promotion to the Junior rugby section of Ulster rugby.
-The Club recently reclaimed both the Wolfhound Cup and the Boxing Day Cup after years without their hands on the respective cups.
+The health of the current club is built on the foundations put in place by the likes of former 2nd XV Manager Aaron Thompson and Welsh flanker Bryn Sturgeon who helped bring in a raft of new players over a decade ago.
+Indeed this group of players became the spine of the senior sides over the past decade and led to a resurgence in form and fortune in 2012 the 2nd XV got promotion to the Junior rugby section of Ulster rugby.
+The Club went on to reclaim both the Wolfhound Cup and the Old Campbellian's Boxing Day Cup after years without their hands on the respective cups.

-1st XV League Performance
+Historic 1st XV League Performance

-The club had its most successful league campaign in almost a decade under then Captain Michael Murray 2012-13 and that provided a solid base for current Captain Chris Burns to lead the team to promotion to Qualifying 3 for the 2015/16 season.
-The Club continues to grow and recruitment of players is key to this success.
+The club had its most successful league campaign in almost a decade under then Captain Michael Murray 2012-13.